 The Bible is more than just a book, it’s a living testament of God’s love—written, preserved, and compiled so that we can know Jesus and his plan for our lives and eternity.

-As application, we’ve chosen one book of the Bible to meditate on as a church for the next few weeks.
-Watch the overview of the Book of John from BibleProject, and download a PDF of our Bible Plan so you can print it out or keep it on a device to follow along with what we are reading for each day!
+We’re reading a chapter a day, starting with the book of Galatians, then Philippians, Ephesians, and finally, Colossians.
+Watch the overviews of the books from BibleProject, and download a PDF of our Bible Plan so you can print it out or keep it on a device if you’d like to revisit the plan and the passages we read each day!

 Choose a Consistent Time